This manual is for BookmarkFS, version 0.1.6.

 The database connection locking mode for the bookmark storage.
 Defaults to ‘normal’ when the filesystem is mounted read-only, ‘exclusive’ otherwise.

-This option corresponds to the
+This option corresponds to the locking_mode pragma on SQLite.

-With lock=exclusive, other process cannot access the bookmark storage
+With lock=exclusive, other processes cannot access

-until the filesystem is dismounted.
+the bookmark storage until the filesystem is dismounted.

 The Firefox browser holds an exclusive lock on the database by default.
 If you wish to mount the bookmarks while keeping the browser session open, set the ‘storage.sqlite.exclusiveLock.enabled’ browser preference to ‘false’.